Edu4rdSHL/edu4rdshl.github.io/_posts/2024-07-23-steam-on-linux-fixing-it.md

 ```

 ### Artifacts when navigating the store

+**Important:** This issue is not common as of now (2025) - thanks Nvidia, but it was common in the past.
+Have in mind that disabling GPU accelerated rendering on web view can cause the store to be a lot slower, especially on high-resolution displays.

 If you are experiencing artifacts when navigating the store, you can try it: